1989 Tatry

-It was discovered on 20 March 1955, by the Slovakian astronomers Alois Paroubek and Regina Podstanická at Skalnate Pleso Observatory, Slovakia, and named for the High Tatra Mountains.
+It was discovered on 20 March 1955, by the Slovak astronomers Alois Paroubek and Regina Podstanická at Skalnate Pleso Observatory, Slovakia, and named for the High Tatra Mountains.
 It was their only minor planet discovery.

 Orbit and classification

-Based on its orbital elements, the asteroid is a member of the Vesta family and classified as a carbonaceous C-type asteroid in the SMASS taxonomy.
+Based on its orbital elements, the asteroid Tatry is a member of the Vesta family and classified as a carbonaceous C-type asteroid in the SMASS taxonomy.
 It orbits the Sun in the inner main-belt at a distance of 2.2–2.5 AU once every 3 years and 7 months (1,317 days).
 Its orbit has an eccentricity of 0.08 and an inclination of 8° with respect to the ecliptic.
 It was first identified as at the South African Union Observatory in 1935, extending the asteroid's observation arc by 20 years prior to its official discovery.

 Diameter and albedo

 According to the surveys carried out by the Japanese Akari satellite, and NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, the asteroid measures between 8.99 and 9.87 kilometers in diameter and its surface has an albedo between 0.175 and 0.262.
 The Collaborative Asteroid Lightcurve Link assumes a standard albedo for carbonaceous asteroids of 0.057 and calculates a much larger diameter of 16.8 kilometers, as the lower the albedo (reflectivity), the higher the diameter at a constant absolute magnitude (brightness).